openharmony/docs/docs-en/quick-start/faqs-0.md

     ![](figures/restarting-burning.png "restarting-burning")

-**Problem 2: What should I do when Windows-based PC failed to be connected to the board?**
+2. What should I do when Windows-based PC failed to be connected to the board?

 -   **Symptom**